 The 'Free' in 'Free Pro 2.0' is there because these skins are so light, you might become confused while skinning and believe that you've floated free from the constraints of gravity.
 The Pomoca Free Pro 2.0 skins are a 70/30 mohair blend sewn onto an ultra-thin, ultra-packable backing material.
 Sprinkled with Pomoca's industry topping waterproof coating and shipped with a tradition..

-Since the dawn of climbing skins, skier-kind in colder climates have been faced with a relatively unique problem; how do you keep your skins in place?
-In order to get perfect adhesion during brutally cold temperatures, skins typically use a rather “sticky” adhesive.
+Since the dawn of climbing skins, skier-kind have been faced with a relatively unique problem; how do you keep your skins in place?
+In order to get decent adhesion during brutally cold temperatures, skins have historically used a rather “sticky” adhesive.
 The problem?
-Getting them off during transitions often proves to be a better (and more full body) workout than your s..
+Getting them off during transitions often proves to be a better (and more full body) workout than your skin up.
+Wit..

 Using the same multi-layer glue found in the Hybrid Mix skins, the Pure version offers the premium glide of 100% mohair.
 Contour is an Austrian company known as the mohair experts, so these are built with some of the finest fibers and weave in the industry.
 Now attached to your skis with the reliable-yet-manageable Hybrid glue formula, the skins will be hard to beat.
-The Vario prec..
+The kits are a..